America's Got Regulatory Science Talent

 Each presentation (~5 minutes in length) will be evaluated by a panel of judges from the University of Rochester and local industry for the proposed solution and presentation quality.
 Elements of proposed solution include novelty and potential significance.
 Short-term feasibility is a plus, but not a requirement.
 Elements of presentation quality include verbal communication, visual communication, impact of any AV materials or demonstrations, as well as Q&A responses.

-While it is not required to have a faculty advisor for this project, it is strongly suggested that you at least consult with faculty familiar with the scientific and regulatory issues in the field of your proposal.
-If you would like assistance in being paired with a faculty advisor, contact us at the email below.
+While it is not required to have a faculty or FDA advisor for this project, it is strongly suggested that you at least consult with faculty familiar with the scientific and regulatory issues in the field of your proposal.
+If you would like assistance in being paired with a faculty or FDA advisor, contact us at the email below ASAP.
 Keep in mind that material presented should be non-confidential.

 Dates and Deadlines